fredhutchio/cozy-shell/README.md

 So far the only real action has been in insert mode.
 The other mode in vi is the command mode.
-This is the mode that you use to quickly navigate and modify your file.
+In this mode you can quickly navigate and modify your file using key commands.

 Also, I'm going to assume now that you have [vim](http://www.vim.org/) installed, which is a safe assumption (generally `vi` redirects you to `vim`).